ZhuoyunZhong/Adeept-4-DOF-Robot-for-Caligraphy/README.md

 `rostopic pub -1 /adeept/joint1_position_controller/command std_msgs/Float64 "data: 0.5"`

-@ Not recommended until all the nodes are implemented and working

 To launch all the command nodes:

 `roslaunch adeept_command command.launch`

 ## Project Detail

-@TODO

 For the robot kinematics, the code Implemented two nodes including a forward kinematic node and a connector.
 After opening all the nodes, there will be some services.
 The first node provide inverse kinematic and forward kinematic calculation.